Photo, iStock.

 Grate it

 Using a fine grater, especially a Microplane, is hands-down the fastest way to break a couple of cloves down to a fine paste.
 While it does get a little sticky, it’s worth the time saved.
 A warning, though: this method produces a fairly potent result, possibly the strongest of all the methods listed here.
-If grating, you might want to reduce the number of cloves you’re cooking with, especially if it’s going into something uncooked, like an aioli or tzatziki.
+If grating, you might want to reduce the number of cloves you’re cooking with—and it's not especially well suited to something that calls for raw garlic, like an aioli or tzatziki.

 Pound it